perses/perses/docs/datasource.md

 }
 ```

 Of course the scope of such definition is the dashboard where it is defined.
-It cannot be used outside on the dashboard.
+It cannot be used outside of the dashboard.

 **Note**: We don’t really have a use case in mind, but as it is not really complicated to have it in the dashboard
 specification, we decided to support it.